Crowmoore/WPF-Backlog/README.md

 ## Time invested in the project

 The total time it took to complete this project is around 35-40 hours.

+## Future development

+It's clear that there is a lot of room for improvement, for example more professional looking UI and better database management.
+But I would say that adding those features in this program would be a moot effort.
+I would prefec to start the project from scratch using the entity framework and looking up some similar software for UI ideas.
+As for now, I won't be developing the Backlog any further.

 ## Analysis